facebook-csharp-sdk/http-helper/README.md

 Make an asynchrounous GET request to https://graph.facebook.com/4 and return the response as task of string.

-`HTTPHELPER_TPL` conditional compilation symbol must be deinfed in order to use XTaskAsync methods.
+`HTTPHELPER_TPL` conditional compilation symbol must be defined in order to use XTaskAsync methods.

 ```csharp
 public static async Task<string> GetAsyncAwaitSample(CancellationToken cancellationToken = default(CancellationToken))